Why Do Priests Wear Black

 The cassock is a long, full-length robe that is typically black or dark colored.
 It is usually paired with a white surplice for formal services.
 The cassock is often part of the daily dress for clergy members and is seen as a sign of respect during formal ceremonies.
 It also serves to set the clergy apart from lay persons in worship settings.

-See also How To Wear A Small Square Scarf
+See also What To Wear With A Black Hoodie

 The stole is a long narrow scarf-like garment that can be worn around the neck or draped over the shoulders.
 It is often made from colorful fabrics such as silk or velvet, and it can be decorated with embroidery or other design elements to represent the officiant’s rank in the church hierarchy.
 It is typically worn during special ceremonies such as ordinations or confirmations.